eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 24 and now it is worth 424 hoard points.
-Your 'A Cloth of Shining' has 176 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 408 hoard points.
+Your 'A Cloth of Shining' has 192 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 69 and now it is worth 493 hoard points.
-Your 'A Cloth of Shining' has 107 polish power left. `
+You polished 'A very prize like prize' by 36 and now it is worth 444 hoard points.
+Your 'A Cloth of Shining' has 156 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 45 and now it is worth 538 hoard points.
-Your 'A Cloth of Shining' has 62 polish power left. `
+You polished 'A very prize like prize' by 7 and now it is worth 451 hoard points.
+Your 'A Cloth of Shining' has 149 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 543 hoard points.
-Your 'A Cloth of Shining' has 57 polish power left. `
+You polished 'A very prize like prize' by 71 and now it is worth 522 hoard points.
+Your 'A Cloth of Shining' has 78 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 20 and now it is worth 563 hoard points.
-Your 'A Cloth of Shining' has 37 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 535 hoard points.
+Your 'A Cloth of Shining' has 65 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 565 hoard points.
-Your 'A Cloth of Shining' has 35 polish power left. `
+You polished 'A very prize like prize' by 14 and now it is worth 549 hoard points.
+Your 'A Cloth of Shining' has 51 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 568 hoard points.
-Your 'A Cloth of Shining' has 32 polish power left. `
+You polished 'A very prize like prize' by 23 and now it is worth 572 hoard points.
+Your 'A Cloth of Shining' has 28 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 5 and now it is worth 573 hoard points.
-Your 'A Cloth of Shining' has 27 polish power left. `
+You polished 'A very prize like prize' by 4 and now it is worth 576 hoard points.
+Your 'A Cloth of Shining' has 24 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 579 hoard points.
+You polished 'A very prize like prize' by 3 and now it is worth 579 hoard points.
 Your 'A Cloth of Shining' has 21 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 1 and now it is worth 580 hoard points.
+Your 'A Cloth of Shining' has 20 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 9 and now it is worth 588 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 8 and now it is worth 588 hoard points.
 Your 'A Cloth of Shining' has 12 polish power left. `

 `polish the_secret_of_the_maze_prize`